liip/bootstrap-blocks-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= Which version of Bootstrap are supported? =
+= Which versions of Bootstrap are supported? =

 This plugin supports Bootstrap v4 and v5 (experimental).